VeriSilicon/acuity-models/README.md

 ## About Acuity

-Acuity is a python based neural-network framework built on top of Tensorflow, it provides a set of easy to use high level layer API as well as infrastructure for optimizing neural networks for deployment on [Vivante Vision IP](http://www.verisilicon.com/IPPortfolio_2_122_1_VisionIP.html) powered hardware platforms.
+Acuity is a python based neural-network framework built on top of Tensorflow, it provides a set of easy to use high level layer API as well as infrastructure for optimizing neural networks for deployment on [Vivante Neural Network Processor IP](http://www.verisilicon.com/en/IPPortfolio/VivanteNPUIP) powered hardware platforms.
 Going from a pre-trained model to hardware inferencing can be as simple as 3 automated steps.

 ![Acuity Workflow](/docs/acuity_123.png)